andreyod/llm-d-rl/README.md

 The package must be installed on every node in the Ray cluster — both the head node and all worker nodes.

-Install from PyPI or a git ref:
+Install from a git ref:

 ```bash
 pip install git+https://github.com/llm-d-incubation/llm-d-rl.git